parse-community/docs/_includes/parse-server/compatibility.md

 There is no background job functionality in Parse Server.
 If you have scheduled jobs, port them over to a self-hosted solution using a wide variety of open source job queue projects.
 A popular one is [kue](https://github.com/Automattic/kue).
 Alternatively, if your jobs are simple, you could use a cron job.

+## Parse IoT Devices

+Push notification support for the Parse IoT SDKs is provided through the Parse Push Notification Service (PPNS).
+PPNS is a push notification service for Android and IoT devices maintained by Parse.
+This service will be retired on January 28, 2017.
+[This page](https://github.com/parse-community/parse-server/wiki/PPNS-Protocol-Specification) documents the PPNS protocol for users that wish to create their own PPNS-compatible server for use with their Parse IoT devices.

+## Push Notifications

 ### Client Push

 Hosted Parse applications could disable a security setting in order to allow clients to send push notifications.
 Parse Server does not allow clients to send push notifications as the `masterKey` must be used.
 Use Cloud Code or the REST API to send push notifications.